flancian/garden/agora pkg chapter.md

 To you: for reading.

-To all the Agora builders and maintainers through history, including those of the motivating historical [[poleis]] and those who will build Agoras in the peaceful cities and countries of the future.
+To all the Agora builders and maintainers through history, including those of the motivating historical [[poleis]] and those who will build Agoras for the peaceful cities and countries of the future.

 Some parting words: if you don't like this [[Agora]], that's perfectly alright -- please consider improving it!
 This Agora and Flancia are [[open source]]; [[Apache License]] and [[Creative Commons]] respectively.